Information Theoretic Text-to-Image Alignment: Details on user study

-To do so, we run surveys composed of 12 rounds, i.e., 2 rounds for each category.
-Each round shows a prompt and the 8 pictures generated using a different method.
+To do so, we run surveys composed of 2 tests for each T2I-Combench category (12 rounds in total).
+Each test shows a prompt and the 8 pictures generated using a different method.
 For each category, we randomly selected 100 prompts from T2I-Combench test set to pre-generate the pictures.
-At run time, the web app randomly select 2 prompts for each category and randomly pics images from the related pool.
-Then it randomly arranges the rounds (so that categories are shuffled) and also the methods (so that pictures of a method are not visualized in the same order).
+At run time, the web app randomly selects 2 prompts for each category, and also randomly selects images from the related pool.
+Last, it randomly arranges both the tests (so that categories are shuffled) and the methods (so that pictures of a method are not visualized in the same position in the visualized grid).

 \Cref{tab:survey-methods} collects the results of a campaign with 42 surveys.
-Specifically, the table shows the percentage of answers where the picture of a given method was selected (no matter if other methods were also selected).
-Overall, the results confirm what measured via BLIP-VQA in \Cref{tab:results_blip} -- MI is a solid choice for model alignment.
+Specifically, the table shows the percentage of answers where the picture of a given method was selected (no matter if other methods were also selected) -- theses results are integrated in right side of~\Cref{tab:results_blip} and are duplicated here for completeness.